-Wages Protection System (WPS) is an innovative electronic salary transfer system that enables employers in the UAE to pay workers through banks, bureaus de change, and financial institutions approved by the UAE Central Bank.
-It ensures timely and full payment of wages, directly contributing to the labor market's integrity and stability.
+The Wages Protection System (WPS) is a pioneering electronic salary transfer system initiated by the UAE Government in 2009 to ensure the secure and timely transfer of wages via banks, bureaus de change, and financial institutions approved by the UAE Central Bank.
+It guarantees that workers receive their full salaries promptly, enhancing both the integrity and stability of the labor market in the UAE.

 The UAE Ministry of Human Resources and Emiratisation (MOHRE) launched the Wages Protection System (WPS) in 2009.
 This system aims to guarantee that employees receive their wages fully and on time.
 By requiring that all salary transactions go through an electronic system, WPS enhances payroll transparency and protects labor rights.